 When preparing for your home renovation project, here are some items to consider:

 - Determine what you really want in advance.
 What are your basic priorities and goals for what you want your remodel to achieve?
-Write these items down on paper for future reference./li>
+Write these items down on paper for future reference.

 - Calculate your budget.
-Your budget will ultimately decide what you can do, and how you will go about doing it.
-How much do you want to spend?
+Your budget will ultimately decide what you can do and how you will go about doing it.
+How much do you want to invest in your project?
 Are you familiar with current remodeling costs and the value of home improvement projects?
-Check out https://www.remodeling.hw.net/cost-vs-value/2020/ and look at the cost vs. value report for budget ranges on specific projects – both midrange and upscale projects are listed.
+Check out https://www.remodeling.hw.net/cost-vs-value/2020/ and look at their cost vs. value report for budget ranges on specific projects – both midrange and upscale projects are listed.

 This is a good question.
 There are a number of different factors that go into pricing a remodeling project.
 Check the obvious first.
 Make sure that every estimate includes the same scope of work.
 If the estimates are so vague that you cannot decipher the information, go back to the contractor for clarification in writing–not just verbal confirmation over the phone or in-person.
 If you cannot get satisfactory written results, eliminate that contractor from future bidding.

 The level of service given by a contractor greatly affects the cost.
 If the contractor spends lots of time picking out materials, attending to every detail, and taking care of all the little extras, so you don’t have to, it will cost a little extra.
-When a contractor carries all the proper and required insurances, his prices will be higher than a contractor that doesn’t carry the proper insurance.
+When a contractor carries all the proper and required insurances, their prices will be higher than a contractor that doesn’t carry the proper insurance.
 Quality of work, which is hard to show in a written estimate, is also a factor in costs.
 For example, our carpenters offer high-quality craftsmanship.
 That piece of mind is worth extra money up front to most people.
 This facet of the cost difference is usually only confirmed by calling references or visiting jobs the contractor has done in the past.

-Do you have any extra questions about our design and build process here at Westside Remodeling?
+Do you have any additional questions about our design and build process here at Westside Remodeling?
 Don’t hesitate to contact our team directly for immediate assistance!